 Sutherland-Chan students gain valuable hands-on experience in our on-site teaching clinic, which offers massage to members of the public.
 In this clinic, massage treatments are provided by students under the guidance of a supervising massage therapist.
-The role of the supervisor is to facilitate the students’ learning and to ensure that clients receive appropriate therapy.
+The role of the supervisor is to facilitate the students’ learning and to ensure that patients receive appropriate therapy.

-These student clinics are of two types: focused either on relaxation massage or on working with clients who have specific conditions and injuries.
+These student clinics are of two types: focused either on relaxation massage or on working with patients who have specific conditions and injuries.
 Relaxation clinics involve first year students and treatment-oriented clinics are staffed by students in their second year.

 If you have a health condition that must be taken into account in designing your massage treatment, meaning that the student must make adaptations or employ advanced knowledge or skills, you should choose the appointment times marked (T), where the treatments are given by second year students.
 Examples of more complex health conditions which require booking in this clinic may include diabetes, high blood pressure, heart disease, cancer, epilepsy and multiple sclerosis.
-Relaxation-focused massage can also be provided by our second year students for clients with the above conditions.
+Relaxation-focused massage can also be provided by our second year students for patients with the above conditions.